Hudson Theatre: Renee Harris operation

 Henry Harris died on the RMS Titanic when it sank in 1912.
 All of his theaters were closed for one night in his memory, and his memorial service was hosted at the Hudson.
 Harris's wife Renee survived the Titanic with minor injuries and took over the Hudson's operation, in doing so becoming one of the first women to be a Broadway producer.
 Early on, Renee Harris was named as the "estate of Henry B. Harris" in production credits, as with Lady Windermere's Fan, which premiered in 1914.

 Some of Renee Harris's productions had at least 300 performances, including Friendly Enemies (1918), Clarence (1919), and So This Is London (1922).
 George M. Cohan presented several productions at the Hudson, including Song and Dance Man (1924), American Born (1925), and Whispering Friends (1928).
 Howard Schnebbe leased the Hudson Theatre in May 1928 after Renee Harris announced her intention to take a break from theatrical management.
 Later that year, a Brooklyn Daily Eagle article said eight of the theater's original employees were still on the payroll, including Schnebbe and his brother Alan.
 The Hudson's performances during the late 1920s also included Black musicals such as Hot Chocolates (1929) and Messin' Around (1929).

 During the late 1920s (possibly in 1929), a developer offered Renee Harris $1.2 million so the theater's site could be redeveloped with an office building, but she had refused.
 The Hudson began to lose money in the early 1930s when the theatrical industry was heavily impacted by the Great Depression.
 The losses continued even though Henry Harris's brother William Harris Jr. worked actively with Howard Schnebbe to manage the theater.
 In November 1931, the Emigrant Savings Bank moved to foreclose on the theater's mortgage, saying Renee Harris owed $569,000.
 A foreclosure auction, originally scheduled for that December, was delayed by one month.
-Emigrant ultimately acquired the Hudson for $100,000 in January 1932.
+Emigrant acquired the Hudson for $100,000 in January 1932.
 The theater continued to host performances during this time, including The Show-off in 1932.
 A Brooklyn Daily Eagle article in 1933 said that the Hudson was "perhaps the most active theater in town", with many shows in the auditorium and booking offices in the 44th Street wing.